seek-oss/braid-design-system/docs/Compiled Braid Migration.md

 In the case of `vars`, the publicly exported `vars` object contains a subset of the properties available within the private `vars` object.
 This was done intentionally in order to only expose the CSS variables that are relevant to Braid consumers.

-In general, private APIs should be considered implementation detail and **should not** be depended on.
+In general, private APIs should be considered implementation detail and **should not** be depended on externally.
-Private APIs may change behaviour/get renamed/move location/be removed at any point in time without warning, so depending on them can result in unintended breaking changes.
+Private APIs may change behaviour, be renamed, move location, or be removed at any point in time without warning, so depending on them can result in unintended breaking changes.

 As of `braid-design-system@32.0.0`, it is no longer possible to import APIs that are not exposed from explicit entrypoints.
 While no existing **public** APIs have changed, this is a breaking change that will affect any consumers that depend on private APIs.